 GLOBAL CLIMATE STRIKE – ALL YOUTH AND ADULTS!

-They’ve been striking since 2018, and still our global emissions are climbing.
+Youth from Plant for the Planet Washington have been striking weekly since 2018, and still our global emissions are climbing.

-Youth from across the globe are calling on everyone, adults included, to strike on Friday, September 20.
+Youth from across the globe are calling on everyone, adults included, to strike again on Friday, December 6.

 We have a moral imperative to drop everything and stand up, as families, as citizens, as responsible humans.